intuition-rt/lib_python/code_dev/plottica/README.md

 # Plottica

 Plottica is a simple and lightweight Python library for quickly plotting data.
-It allows you to create visualizations (plotter-style) from lists or data streams without complex configuration.
+It is specifically designed to work with ESP32 devices over Wi-Fi.
+You can easily visualize data streams from your ESP32 without complex configuration.

 ## 🔧 Installation